 - Any property damage from the accident

-- Time missed at work because of injuries/treatment
+- Time missed at work because of your injuries and medical treatment

-If the driver is determined to clearly be at fault, the pedestrian will usually be able to recover for all these expenses—covered by the driver and/or the driver’s insurance company.
-It’s important to note that the insurer will likely try to offer a lowball settlement amount initially, so having a good pedestrian accident lawyer on your side is the best option.
+If the driver is determined to clearly be at fault, the pedestrian will usually be able to recover for all these expenses.
+However, the driver and the driver’s insurance company will have to cover those costs.
+The insurer will likely try to offer a lowball settlement amount initially, so having a good pedestrian accident lawyer on your side is the best option.

-Even if you’re dealing with an uninsured motorist accident, the uninsured driver may be ordered to pay money the pedestrian is owed out-of-pocket, sometimes over time.
-In other cases, the pedestrian may have an insurance policy that applies to the situation.
+Even if you’re dealing with an uninsured motorist accident, the uninsured driver may be ordered to pay money owed to you out-of-pocket, sometimes overtime.
+In other cases, you may have insurance coverage that applies to the situation.

-If the pedestrian is determined to be 100 percent at fault for the accident, they will likely not be able to recover for injuries they suffered.
-In fact, the driver might actually try to sue the pedestrian for injuries or damage to their vehicle.
-Their insurer may also try to place a higher blame on the pedestrian—such as trying to claim they ran out into the road even if they didn’t.
+If the pedestrian is determined to be entirely at fault for the accident, they will likely not be able to recover from injuries they suffered.
+In fact, the driver might try to sue the pedestrian for injuries or damage to their vehicle.
+Their insurer may also try to place higher blame on the pedestrian, such as claiming they ran out into the road even if they didn’t.

 Whether you were the driver or pedestrian in a pedestrian accident in Georgia, never accept blame for the accident if you didn’t cause it.
-Get on the phone with a pedestrian accident lawyer who can help you.
-Our attorneys are John Foy & Associates have over 20 years of experience working with victims in pedestrian accident cases.
-We know how to win cases, and you don’t pay unless we get you the money you deserve.
-For a completely FREE consultation, call us at (404)-400-4000 or complete the form to the right today.
+Instead, get on the phone with a pedestrian accident lawyer who can help you.

 Our attorneys at John Foy & Associates have over 20 years of experience working with victims in pedestrian accident cases.
 Call us or complete the form to the right today for a free consultation.
 We are available 24/7 to schedule an appointment.